-Total lease revenue, security distributions, and operating results for the one-month transition period ended December 31, 2012 and the comparative one-month period ended December 31, 2011, were approximately \$994 thousand and \$428 thousand, respectively.
+Total lease revenue, security distributions, and operating results for the one-month transition period ended December 31, 2012 and 2011, were approximatel§994 thousand and \$428 thousand, respectively.
 The 2012 lease revenue includes lease revenue from the Pinedale LGS investment beginning December 20, 2012, which primarily accounts for the \$645 thousand difference between periods.
 Cash distributions received from investments decreased approximately \$117 thousand, due to the Company liquidating its portfolio of trading securities in December 2012.
-Operating results related to Mowood operations for the one-month transition period ended December 31, 2011.
-Sales revenue related to Mowood operations for the one-month period ended December 31, 2011.
-Sales revenue related to Mowood operations for the one-month transition period ended December 31, 2012 was fairly level at \$869 thousand.
-Cost of sales for the one-month transition period ended December 31, 2012 and the comparative one-month period ended December 31, 2011 were \$687 thousand and \$720 thousand, respectfully.
+Operating results related to Mowood operations for the one-month transition period ended December 31, 2012 as compared to the one-month transition period ended December 31, 2011 was \$38 thousand different.
+Sales revenue related to Mowood operations for the one-month transition period ended December 31, 2012 and 2011 was fairly level at \$869 thousand.
+Cost of sales for the one-month transition period ended December 31, 2012 and 2011 were \$687 thousand and \$720 thousand, respectfully.
 The \$33 thousand difference between periods results from the lower gas usage rates in the winter of 2012.
-Operating expense remained level for the one-month transition period ended December 31, 2011 at approximately \$48 thousand.
+Operating expense remained level for the one-month transition period ended December 31, 2012 and 2011 at approximately \$48 thousand.